shelleyhoover/UPP4652021/README.md

 ## Prerequisites:

 Students are expected to have basic familiarity with GIS terms and concepts prior to taking this course.
 Students with no previous GIS exposure have been successful in the course with additional work.
+If you have no prior GIS experience, please contact the instructor (Shelley Hoover).

 Students are not expected to have any prior programming knowledge and will learn the basics of HTML, CSS, and JavaScript in the course.